vamsi1281977/Project-Euler-Lite/README.md

 This page contains answers to Project Euler problems for parameters easier than the ones at Project Euler, hence the lite.
 For answers to Project Euler problems, please visit: https://github.com/luckytoilet/projecteuler-solutions.

-For problems we were able to solve ourselves or could find resources on the internet with solutions (for example: https://euler.stephan-brumme.com/, mathblog site (not available anymore), etc.) we have provided the answer and a brief explanation as to how to solve the problem.
+For problems we were able to solve ourselves or could find resources on the internet with hints and/or solutions (for example: https://euler.stephan-brumme.com/, mathblog site (not available anymore), etc.) we have provided the answer and a brief explanation as to how to solve the problem.
 For really hard problems with no internet resources to help, we will provide a lite answer.

 NOTE: This page would not be possible without LuckyToilet's Project Euler Solutions page.
 I sincerely thank LuckyToilet and others who have contributed to the Project Euler Solutions page and other resources on the internet with hints and/or solutions to Project Euler problems, so that every one no matter what their mathematical or programming skills could enjoy Project Euler problems.